 - You must add the machine to the Veeam Backup & Replication console as a managed server.

-- It must have a LAN connection to the VM that will be backed up or replicated.
+- Guest interaction proxy must have a LAN connection to the VM that will be backed up or replicated.

 Guest Interaction Proxy Selection

-When you add a Microsoft Windows machine to the backup infrastructure, Veeam Backup & Replication deploys the Data Mover Service on it.
-The Data Mover Service includes the components responsible for runtime process deployment during guest OS interaction.
+When you add a Microsoft Windows machine to the backup infrastructure, Veeam Backup & Replication deploys Veeam Data Mover on it.
+Veeam Data Mover includes the components responsible for deployment of non-persistent runtime components or persistent agent components during guest OS interaction.

 To assign a guest interaction proxy for the job, you must select a Microsoft Windows machine that will perform the role of the guest interaction proxy at the Guest Processing step of the backup or replication job wizard.
 You can assign the guest interaction proxy manually, or let Veeam Backup & Replication do it automatically.
 Veeam Backup & Replication uses the following priority rules to select the guest interaction proxy: